thinkinglabs/the-100percent-code-coverage-fallacy/README.md

 _Any metric looses it value whenever it becomes a target._

+## The System
+The system is an implementation of the [FizzBuzz Kata](http://codingdojo.org/kata/FizzBuzz/).

+I grew the system using TDD.
+After which I removed all assertions from the test class leaving all existing test cases in place.

+To better make my point I should remove as much test cases as necessary to still have 100% code coverage.
+Now there are lots of duplicates.

+At this stage, it is now possible to change the implementation without having any failing tests.
+Let's say we now want to output "_Fizz_" when the number is divisible by 2 (instead of 3).

 ## Test Coverage
 The test coverage is measured using [JaCoCo](http://www.eclemma.org/jacoco/).